gowenrw/ceres_awx/README.md

 ```
 podman pull docker.io/altbier/cloud-creator-awx-ee:latest
 ```
+Note that ansible-navigator will pull this image for you the first time it is run unless you changed its configuration file.

 If you plan to use ```ansible-playbook``` then you need to add the collections and python modules to your local environment, and you will need to adjust the example code provided as needed.